jamesftierney/academic-kickstart/content/home/experience.md

   description = "I serve as Senior Counsel within the Adjudication Group of the Office of the General Counsel.
 In this role, I act as counsel to the Commission with respect to contested appeals from decisions of administrative law judges, self-regulatory organizations, and the Public Company Accounting Oversight Board, and with respect to administrative proceedings set for a hearing before the Commission itself.
 I advise the Commission on the resolution of the issues raised in these matters; review the evidence and briefs, and conduct legal research; draft orders in response to the parties' motions; and draft opinions of the Commission as final agency action in these matters.
 I also communicate with stakeholders around the Commission's staff, and with the Commission in these matters through action and pre-argument memoranda and at closed Commission meetings."

 [[experience]]
-  title = "Professor"
-  company = "University X"
-  company_url = ""
+  title = "Associate, Supreme Court and appellate litigation" company = "Mayer Brown LLP" company_url = ""
-  location = "California"
+  location = "Washington DC"
   date_start = "2012-10-15"
   date_end = "2015-08-14"
   description = """